Version: Unity 6 (6000.0)

 See in Glossary

-Close Fit Renders higher resolution shadows but they can sometimes wobble slightly if the camera moves.
+Close Fit Renders higher resolution shadows that might sometimes wobble slightly if the camera moves.

-Stable Fit Renders lower resolution shadows but they don’t wobble with camera movements.
+Stable Fit Renders lower resolution shadows that don’t wobble.

 Async Asset Upload